SciBorgs/SciGuides/projects/DifferentialDrive.md

 ## Drive Command Factory

 You might notice that the `drive` method above is private.
 But that means that we can't actually tell our robot to drive from `Robot.java`!
 So, why isn't it public?
-Well, when we tell subsystems to move, we generally always want that to be done through a Command, that way we can enforce the one-command-per-subsystem rule.
+Well, when we tell subsystems to move, we generally always want that to be done through a `Command`, that way we can enforce the one-command-per-subsystem rule.
 So we actually don't want anybody outside of `Drive` to be directly calling this `drive` method.

 Instead, we're going to write a *command factory*, which is just a fancy way of saying a method that returns a command.
 What specifically do we want our command to do?
 Well, our primary method of driving will be using inputs from a controller.
 We have an Xbox controller in `Robot.java` called `driver`, and the `leftSpeed` and `rightSpeed` values are actually going to be the y values of the left and right joysticks on that controller.

-So our `drive` method should return a Command that drives the robot based on inputs from a controller.
+So our `drive` method should return a `Command` that drives the robot based on inputs from a controller.
 Since the controller is in `Robot.java`, not `Drive` (it is not part of the Drive subsystem), our method will need to take as inputs some way of retrieving the values from the controller.

 Specifically, we're going to take two `DoubleSuppliers`, one for the left velocity and one for the right velocity.
 In `Robot.java`, we'll call our method and give it methods to get the left and right y values on the Xbox controller.
 So, here's our method header: